yo-goto/ggl.fish/README.md

 > *Simple Google Search from the command line for [fish shell](https://fishshell.com)*

 This is a simple tool for Google searching from the command line made with fish language.
+Easy to manipulate Google URL parameters.
 You can do things below with this command.

 - URL encoding for multibyte character (CJK)